-Hershey POV: In the Relationship With Food pillar, the latest consumer research shows snacks are up, expanding dollar share.
+Hershey POV: In the Relationship With Food pillar, the Hershey's family will be interested to know that the latest consumer research shows snacks are up, expanding dollar share.
 The Nielsen research breaks down how different snack categories are faring in the market, and notes that health claims are driving some consumer interest, even as convenience predominates in buyer choice.

 With increasingly on-the-go lifestyles, Americans are reaching for snacks to satisfy their hunger cravings between meals, and some are using them to replace meals entirely.
 As the individual snacking* category reaches $33 billion in the U.S., retailers and manufacturers are offering single-serve grab-and-go products to fit their needs.

 Annual household spending on individually packaged snacks has increased 1.1% over the previous year with almost every household (98%) in the U.S. purchasing these items at least once for quick and convenient consumption.
 Busy households today spend on average $133 annually on individual snack items, purchasing them almost twice monthly (22.3 times per year) across categories.
 Large families—specifically with five or more members—index the highest out of all household groups, purchasing 16% more individually packaged snacks than the average family.

 From 2013-2016, all individual snacking categories have seen sales increases.
 Individual bars (all health, meal replacement, performance, weight management, and cereal/granola bars) have seen the strongest absolute dollar growth with an increase of $633 million, followed by jerky at $547 million and individual cookies/crackers rounding out the top three, with sales gains of $469 million in just three years.
 Dairy snacks alone account for almost one-quarter (22%) of individual snacking dollars; however, other categories including salty snacks (+6%), cookies/crackers (+6%), jerky (+5%) and produce (+5%) are leading growth across the individual snacking market.